instruritesh/ZStreamingQuote/README.md

 * **Streamed Quote** - Other than OHLCV, the complete Streamed Quote between two time frame can be queried for application use. this is the JSON formatted raw websocket data.
 * **Multithreaded system** - ZStreamingQuote system is multithreaded to remove latencies at various stages e.g. between receiving, processing and storing.
 * **Auto Reconnect** - Auto Reconnect feature for the web socket has been incorporated at various states of Web Socket functionality, e.g., at heart bit failure, data starvation, abrupt closure, web socket connect/open failure etc etc
 * **Completely Configurable** - ZStreamingQuote is developed in highly configured manner.
 The system configurations can be configured through the configuration file.
+The complete details about all configurations are mentioned at later section of this page.

 # On Going Feature Development
 * **CSV Formatted Data** - Currently, ZStreamingQuote provides response data as JSON formatted when run in web service mode.
 To provide the data in CSV format is an ongoing development going on.